 Monte Isola

-The largest lake island in central and southern Europe, rising from the quiet waters of Lake Iseo — car-free, ferry-reached, still fishing.
+The largest lake island in central and southern Europe, rising from the quiet waters of Lake Iseo: car-free and ferry-reached, still fishing.

 Why this place

 The economy that shaped the island for centuries was not tourism but net-making.
-Monte Isola's fishing families have made nets since at least the thirteenth century — first by hand in houses and yards, then in small workshops, then in mechanised retifici.
+Monte Isola's fishing families have made nets since at least the thirteenth century: by hand in houses and yards at first, then in small workshops, eventually in mechanised retifici.
 The first net factory, the Retificio Mazzucchelli, was founded in 1857.
 The tradition survived the shift from artisanal fishing to industrial production: nets made here supplied the 2014 FIFA World Cup, and several family businesses still operate.
-The dried freshwater sardine — actually agone, a lake fish — remains a Slow Food Presidium product.
+The dried freshwater sardine (actually agone, a lake fish) remains a Slow Food Presidium product.

 When to go

-May and June, and the whole of September into mid-October, are the prime windows.
-The lake is calm, the olive terraces are green, and the ferry crowds from Brescia and Bergamo are manageable on weekdays.
-July and August bring full summer pressure — the ferries fill, the village bars run queues, and the trails up to the Ceriola sanctuary are busy at midday.
-If you go in summer, arrive early on a Tuesday or Wednesday and stay overnight rather than day-tripping.
+The prime months are May, June, September and the first half of October, when the lake is calm, the olive terraces are green, and the ferry crowds from Brescia and Bergamo are manageable on weekdays.
+July and August bring full summer pressure.
+The ferries fill, the village bars run queues.
+The trails up to the Ceriola sanctuary are busy at midday, so if you go in summer, arrive early on a Tuesday or Wednesday and stay overnight rather than day-tripping.
 Winter is quiet to the point of sparse: most restaurants reduce hours, some close entirely.
-The island retains its residents year-round, which means the bar in Peschiera Maraglio stays open, the church bells still ring, and the fishing boats go out in the morning regardless of season.
+But the island keeps its residents year-round.
+The bar in Peschiera Maraglio stays open and the church bells still ring.
+The fishing boats go out in the morning regardless of season.

 How to get there